Here I will share how I can make some copper fixtures for the new kitchen I am building.

 You can see my first light. mounted-on-a-piece-of-scrap-wood trial.

-The work was good and the LED Light module was good, so I made one with copper scrap.
+LED Light module was good, so I made one with copper scrap.

 The effect is very good and looks good (